Overview

 Student Teaching Policies

-• Students are not permitted to take any academic class along with student teaching unless that course is indicated on their curriculum sheet in the 8th (student teaching) semester.
+• Generally, students are not permitted to take any academic class along with student teaching unless that course is indicated on their curriculum sheet in the 8th (student teaching) semester.

 • Repeating student teaching: Students must meet with the Office of Field Placement to discuss eligibility to repeat student teaching after failing it.
 Students are only allowed to take student teaching and the affiliated seminar a total of two times.
 The college determines a student's eligibility for repeating student teaching.